joseph-liew/Diverse-Assign/site/pilot_study/README.md

 Time taken by each algorithm was compared using the number of iteration instances taken.
 This enabled the comparison of different algorithms on the same time-points.
 Each iteration instance was numbered from 1 to 115 in ascending order, indicating the sequence of instances in a sample.

 ### Algorithms
 Algorithms and heuristic components tested were based on *Diverse-Assign* v.0.3.0a.
 A total of eight algorithms were tested (six test algorithms and their variants; plus two control algorithms).
 For control, pseudorandom shuffling and *Diverse-Assign’s* unclosed AC3 were used.
 [Refer to Table D to learn more about each algorithm's characteristics](#TABLE_D) The code and reference python packages used can be [found here](https://github.com/joseph-liew/Diverse-Assign/blob/main/Main-code/variants/DiverseAssignv0.3.0b.py).
-Reference python version was v.3.11.7.
+A flowchart summarising the algorithms are found [here](https://github.com/joseph-liew/Diverse-Assign/edit/main/tech_abstract/README.md#causal).
+The pseudocode can be viewed [here](https://github.com/joseph-liew/Diverse-Assign/edit/main/tech_abstract/README.md#pseudo).Reference python version was v.3.11.7.

 <a name="TABLES_D"></a>**Table D: Algorithms tested and their characteristics.**
 ![Table D: Algorithms tested and their characteristics.](https://github.com/joseph-liew/Diverse-Assign/blob/main/site/images/pilot_study/pilot_v030_tableD.PNG)